GluuFederation/docs-management-prod/index.md

  1. This is the first item
  1. This is the first item
  1. This is the third item
  - To include additional lines in a list, start the sub-lines with four spaces.
-For example
+For example:

  ```
 1. This is the first item in a list